0x4meliorate/FISHY/README.md

 # FISHY

-This is a proof-of-concept of an advanced phishing attack that I created 8 months ago.
+This is a proof-of-concept of an advanced phishing attack.
+I created FISHY 8 months ago.
+This being a PoC, it doesn't take into account:
+* Operating System
+* User Agent (Browser)
+* Dark Theme

 ###### Demo site - https://0x4meliorate.github.io/FISHY/